 In addition, all Title III district's Roster data for 2017-18 must include program associations that indicate which type of Language Instructional Education Program (LIEP) are included in their courses.

 Roster will be required for all schools and all grade levels except PK from 2018-19 forward due to expanded reporting requirements.
 There will be a snapshot in the 2018-19 SY.

 - The agency that creates a Local Person ID for a staff member and where the staff member is associated to a section should submit staff section data.

 - Note, whenever possible a Local Person ID should be assigned where the staff member is associated with a section offered at one of the agency’s schools, i.e., teaching or assisting a course.

 WISEdata Portal: Exports, Validations, and Data Metrics

-WISEdata Portal will provide two export files of the data received by DPI.
-The first is an export of students in course sections.
-The second export file provides staff information associated with a section.
+WISEdata Portal will provide export files of the data received by DPI.
+The first is Student Section Associations, an export of students in course sections.
+The second export file is Staff Section Associations and provides staff information associated with a section.
+There are additional exports starting in 2018-19 to display data at a school level, including classes and final grades/marks.
 DPI recommends that you open these files in Microsoft Excel and review using data filters and Pivot tables to check that course counts, class sizes, and categories are as expected.

-WISEdata Portal will not display metrics, validation errors, and warnings for Roster the way it does for your other submitted data.
-At this point there are no rules to validate the accuracy of your data.
-It will be up to you to determine the state of your data quality by checking your SIS sync screens once you have loaded your Roster data.
-Any issues with your data will display as errors on the SIS side, not the WISEdata side.
+WISEdata Portal will display validation errors and warnings for Roster the way it does for your other submitted data starting in the 2018-19 school year.
 If you have errors, you will want to resolve them by reviewing the data you entered and working with your SIS vendor to make any necessary changes.
 Once you have made the updates in your SIS to correct your errors, they will be pushed to WISEdata.